 Mathematical optimization considers all available options to determine the action that makes the best possible tradeoffs between conflicting requirements to achieve KPIs.

-Complex environments in which multiple objects and constraints need to be balanced are prime candidates for optimization.
+Complex environments in which multiple objectives and constraints must be balanced are prime candidates for optimization.

-For example, a CPG company or distributor may use optimization to analyze demand forecasts, transportation costs, and storage capacities to determine the most cost-effective shipment options that still meet customer SLAs.
+For example, a manufacturer or distributor may use optimization to analyze demand forecasts, transportation costs, and storage capacities to determine the most cost-effective shipment options that still meet customer SLAs.

 Heuristics are rules-based engines that answer a set of questions, one at a time, eliminating options that do not directly serve specific objectives.